By Tim Lambert

 By the 18th century Shrewsbury was a large and important market town.
 It was also an important coaching town.
 Stagecoaches travelling from London to Holyhead (for ships to Ireland) stopped at Shrewsbury.

 In the 18th century the 2 bridges in Shrewsbury were rebuilt.
-English Bridge was built in 1770s.
+English Bridge was built in the 1770s.
 Welsh Bridge followed in 1795.
-Meanwhile an infirmary was built in Shrewsbury in 1743.
-Furthermore St Chad's Church collapsed in 1788 but it was rebuilt in 1792.
+Meanwhile, an infirmary was built in Shrewsbury in 1743.
+Furthermore, St Chad's Church collapsed in 1788 but it was rebuilt in 1792.

 Robert Clive, also known as Clive of India was MP for Shrewsbury from 1762 until his death in 1774.
 He was also once mayor of Shrewsbury, in 1762.

-Furthermore at the end of the 18th century Shrewsbury Castle was 'modernized' to make it a comfortable home.
+Furthermore at the end of the 18th century Shrewsbury Castle was 'modernised' to make it a comfortable home.